 The best and most reliable option to treat a diver with the bends is to get them to a hyperbaric chamber.
 In a hyperbaric chamber they are re-pressurised down to a depth at least equal to their maximum depth or deeper.
 They are then returned slowly to atmospheric pressure.

-What are some of the symptoms of the bends?
+What are the symptoms of the bends?

 Decompression sickness produces many different symptoms.
 These symptoms will vary depending on the depth dived to.
 They will also be affected by how fast the ascent was.
 But also, the type and severity of a bend will vary from person to person.